2i2c-org/infrastructure/docs/howto/features/buckets.md

    {{ JSON from step 2.
 Include multiple ones if we are doing this for multiple hubs }}

+   {{ if a staging hub is included }}
+   This includes access permissions for staging hub we use to test out changes to the main hub, so those two can be in sync.
+   {{ end if }}

    You need to fill in the list of S3 buckets you want granted access under the "Resource" section.
    Note that there are two entries for each bucket.